m4ttsch/omscs-notes-notes/information-security/wireless-and-mobile-security.md

 ## Operating System Vulnerabilities Quiz Solution
 ![](https://assets.omscs.io/3BB6C671-DF45-44C8-A21D-620C92AF45ED.png)

-Betcha thought it was gonna be all Microsoft, didn’t you?
+Betcha thought it was gonna be all Microsoft, didn't you?
 Read more [here](https://techtalk.gfi.com/most-vulnerable-operating-systems-and-applications-in-2014/).

 ## Hardware Security Feature
 Each iOS device has a dedicated AES-256 cryptographic engine built into the direct memory access path between the flash storage and the main system memory, which makes file encryption/decryption highly efficient.

-The device’s unique ID (UID) and group ID (GID) are AES 256-bit keys fused into the [secure enclave](https://www.computerhope.com/jargon/s/secure-enclave.htm) hardware component during manufacturing.
+The device's unique ID (UID) and group ID (GID) are AES 256-bit keys fused into the [secure enclave](https://www.computerhope.com/jargon/s/secure-enclave.htm) hardware component during manufacturing.
 Only the cryptographic engine, itself a hardware component, can read these keys directly.
 All other firmware and software components can only see the result of an encryption or decryption operation.

 A UID is unique to a device and is not recorded by Apple or its suppliers.
 GIDs are common to all processors in a class of devices, such as those using the Apple A8 processor, and are used for tasks such as delivering system installations and updates.